akshaiim/Boppo-Cart-mt/README.md

 shopping cart built with react

-clone or download the zipped folder, install the dependencies via "yarn install" command and run the app via "yarn start" command.
+clone or download the zipped folder, install the dependencies via "npm install" command and run the app via "npm start" command.

 This project was bootstrapped with Create React App.